bentoml/OpenLLM/README.md

 ## 📖 Introduction

-With OpenLLM, you can run inference with any open-source large-language models (LLMs), deploy to the cloud or on-premises, and build powerful AI apps.
+With OpenLLM, you can run inference with any open-source large-language models, deploy to the cloud or on-premises, and build powerful AI apps.

-🚂 **SOTA LLMs**: built-in supports a wide range of open-source LLMs and model runtime, including StableLM, Falcon, Dolly, Flan-T5, ChatGLM, StarCoder and more.
+🚂 **State-of-the-art LLMs**: built-in supports a wide range of open-source LLMs and model runtime, including StableLM, Falcon, Dolly, Flan-T5, ChatGLM, StarCoder and more.

 🔥 **Flexible APIs**: serve LLMs over RESTful API or gRPC with one command, query via WebUI, CLI, our Python/Javascript client, or any HTTP client.

-⛓️ **Freedom To Build**: First-class support for LangChain and BentoML allows you to easily create your own AI apps by composing LLMs with other models and services.
+⛓️ **Freedom To Build**: First-class support for LangChain, BentoML and HuggingFace that allows you to easily create your own AI apps by composing LLMs with other models and services.

 🎯 **Streamline Deployment**: Automatically generate your LLM server Docker Images or deploy as serverless endpoint via